Pungyeon/clean-go-article/README.md

 > <em>You shouldn’t name your variables after their types for the same reason you wouldn’t name your pets 'dog' or 'cat'. &ndash; Dave Cheney</em>

 Why should our variable names become less specific as we travel deeper into a function's scope?
-Simply put, as a variable's scope becomes smaller, it becomes increasingly clear for the reader what that variable represents, so there's no need to use a specific name.
+Simply put, as a variable's scope becomes smaller, it becomes increasingly clear for the reader what that variable represents, thereby eliminating the need for specific naming.
 In the example of the previous function `fileExtension`, we could even shorten the name of the variable `segments` to `s` if we wanted to.
 The context of the variable is so clear that it's unnecessary to explain it any further with longer variable names.
 Another good example of this is in nested for loops:

 ```go
 func PrintBrandsInList(brands []BeerBrand) {